LFN-Super-Blueprints/nephfon/README.md

      +-- SSH --> [Core hosts] inotify/sandbox tweaks; SD-Core NFs
 ```

-Documented test environment in `nfo-management/README.md`: Ubuntu 22.04, Kubernetes v1.32, Nephio R5, OAI-RAN v2.3.0, Aether SD-Core.
+Reference environment (UNH lab and `nfo-management/README.md`): Ubuntu 22.04, Kubernetes v1.32, Nephio R5, OAI-RAN v2.3.0, Aether SD-Core.

-## Claim check (code review, not a live lab)

-**Supported by code and manifests**
+## Current status

+Working in the UNH lab today:

-- FOCOM and O2IMS Python operators, CRDs, Ansible host prep, BYOH CAPI generation (`focom/`).
+- FOCOM and O2IMS operators, CRDs, Ansible host prep, and BYOH CAPI cluster create (`focom/`).
 - Batch cluster create from `input.json` and `examples/focom-all-clusters.yaml`.
 - Distinct `cluster_type` `ran` vs `core` host prerequisites in Ansible.
-- Nephio PackageVariants that target `ran` for OAI and `core` for SD-Core.
+- Nephio PackageVariants that deploy OAI on `ran` and SD-Core on `core`.
 - kpt packages for OAI CU-CP/CU-UP/DU and SD-Core CP, operator, UPF, AMF, SMF.
-- Custom `nad-master-fn` for VLAN vs physical-NIC NAD `master` fields.
+- `nad-master-fn` for VLAN vs physical-NIC NAD `master` fields.

-**Partially true / caveats**

-- FOCOM here is a **Kubernetes operator + hostPath `input.json`**, not the Nephio Porch Git-backed FOCOM NBI described in [nephio#1066](https://github.com/nephio-project/nephio/issues/1066).
-It is O-RAN-inspired, not a full WG6/Nephio FOCOM NBI.
-- O2IMS is an **O2IMS-style ProvisioningRequest CRD**, not a certified O-Cloud IMS product.
-- NFO is **Nephio PackageVariant deployment of OAI and SD-Core**, not a separate NFO microservice with O-RAN NFO APIs.
-- README “tested” tables are student-reported; this consolidation did not re-run the lab.
-- `nfo-blueprints/workloads/oai-ran/.../README.md` still describes older catalog/package-variant paths; the working path is `nfo-management/`.
-- Container image `docker.io/rehanfazal47/nad-master-fn:v2.0` is personal; republish under the 5G SBP org before a public demo.
-- Git repo URLs still point at `rehanfazal77/...`; update after the LFN push.
-- No demo video found in these trees.
+### Caveats

+- FOCOM is implemented as Kubernetes operators (`FocomProvisioningRequest` → `ProvisioningRequest` → CAPI BYOH), aligned with O-RAN WG6 FOCOM/O2IMS concepts.
+A Git/Porch REST FOCOM NBI has been discussed in Nephio as a **proposal** (not an approved specification); this blueprint does not depend on it.
+- Cluster LCM uses an O2IMS-**style** `ProvisioningRequest` CRD suitable for this lab topology.
+- NFO is implemented with Nephio PackageVariants (the usual Nephio path).
+A separate NFO NBI microservice is not required for this blueprint.

+### TODO

+- Publish a public demo video of the UNH lab (FOCOM apply → clusters Ready → OAI/SD-Core pods).
+- Optionally republish `nad-master-fn` under an LFN-owned registry; the function source is in `nfo-management/nad-master-fn/` and the image in use is `docker.io/rehanfazal47/nad-master-fn:v2.0`.

 ## Realization (short)